 If you feel it is too difficult to get appointments, or you feel your physician isn’t listening to you or acknowledging what you are saying, seek a second opinion!
 You want to be on the path to getting better and getting your life back, while also maximizing the amount rightfully owed to you in a personal injury claim.
 Thus, you want to treat with a physician who is very much on your side.

-Much like choosing the right physician, we encourage you to seek the appropriate personal injury lawyer to help you win your claim.
+Much like choosing the right physician, we encourage you to seek the appropriate Katy car accident lawyer to help you win your claim.
 We are here and available 24/7 at 713-888-9000 to provide a free and confidential consultation to get your case started.
 There are no fees until we win; and we are on your side every step of the way.

 It has been nearly 30 years since the McDonald’s hot coffee lawsuit went to court, but interest in the case remains high.
 People around the world dismissed the lawsuit as “frivolous” and a prime example of runaway juries.
 A look at the facts of the case, however, tell a different story.